 During graduate school at UMass Boston, I was a member of the Woodhams Lab, where I was an NSF IGERT Fellow and a Sanofi-Genzyme Research Fellow.
 My field work is primarily based in Rwanda, where I am a Research Fellow at the Center of Excellence in Biodiversity and Natural Resource Management at the University of Rwanda.
 I enjoy collaborating and have had the opportunity to work on projects focused on everything from mosquito microbiomes to shellfish policy to science communication.

-If you have questions about my work, are seeking collaboration, or just want to chat about microbes, feel free to send me an email.
+If you have questions about my lab's work, are seeking collaboration, or just want to chat about microbes, feel free to send me an email.